augustluhrs/meatmingle/README.md

 # MEATMINGLE

+***I guide the audience in making a collective poem using evolutionary algorithms in a generative ecosystem via little genital creatures going to an internet sex party.
+Confused?
+Me too.***

 A generative poetry ecosystem where participants create genital critters, "gennies", whose DNA is a line of poetry, and send them off to a poetry play party.
 When the gennies are lubed up enough and their refractory period is reset, they cruise around until they find another willing genny and ~~redacted~~ until a new little genny pops out whose DNA poem line is a cross of the parents'.

 *ITP Stupid Hackathon 2024* &&